 \section{Abstract}

-Data-driven machine learning (ML) models have recently shown promise in surpassing traditional physics-based approaches for weather forecasting, leading to a so-called second revolution in weather forecasting.
-However, most ML-based forecast models treat reanalysis as the truth and are trained under variable-specific loss weighting, ignoring their physical coupling and spatial structure.
-Over long time horizons, the forecasts become blurry and physically unrealistic under rollout training.
-To address this, we reinterpret model training as a weak-constraint four-dimensional variational data assimilation (WC-4DVar) problem, treating reanalysis data as imperfect observations.
-This allows the loss function to incorporate reanalysis error covariance and capture multivariate dependencies.
-In practice, we compute the loss in a latent space learned by an autoencoder (AE), where the reanalysis error covariance becomes approximately diagonal, thus avoiding the need to explicitly model it in the high-dimensional model space.
-We show that rollout training with latent-space constraints improves long-term forecast skill and better preserves fine-scale structures and physical realism compared to training with model-space loss.
+Data-driven machine learning (ML) models are reshaping weather forecasting and have shown the potential to accelerate and surpass traditional physics-based approaches, leading to a second revolution in the field after data assimilation.
+However, most ML forecast models are trained with weighted variable-wise losses on rollout forecasts that neglect cross-variable and spatial error covariance induced by physical coupling, often yielding overly smooth and physically unrealistic long-range forecasts.
+To address this, we reformulate model training as a four-dimensional variational data assimilation (4DVar) problem that treats reanalysis data as imperfect observations.
+This enables the loss function to incorporate cross-variable error covariance structures that capture multivariate dependencies and their associated errors.
+In practice, we approximate this objective by computing the loss in an autoencoder-learned latent space of global atmospheric states.
+By encoding complex nonlinear couplings among atmospheric variables, this representation allows the high-dimensional, complex error covariance matrix in model space to be approximated as nearly diagonal in latent space, substantially simplifying implementation.
+We show that rollout training with latent-space constraints improves long-term forecast skill, while better preserving fine-scale structures and physical realism than the widely used model-space loss.
 Finally, we extend this framework to accommodate heterogeneous data sources, enabling the forecast model to be trained jointly on reanalysis and multi-source observations within a unified theoretical formulation.

 \blfootnote[1]{ \begingroup \thefootnote{}

 \endgroup } \blfootnote{$^\ast$Corresponding author.
 Email: hf2526@columbia.edu, benfei@cuhk.edu.hk, bailei@pjlab.org.cn}